trustoverip/tswg-keri-specification/spec/spec.md

 #### Well-Known OOBI

-An OOBI may be returned as the result of a ‘GET’ request to an {{IETF RFC-5785}}  well-known URL.
+An OOBI may be returned as the result of a ‘GET’ request to an [[spec: RFC5785]] well-known URL.

 For example,